Multiplicative Complexity of Vector Valued Boolean Functions: Multiplicative Complexity of an Explicit Vector Valued Function

 \subsection{A Lower Bound for an Explicit Function}

 Here we show that repeated use of the degree bound gives a concrete $(n,n)$-function, exhibiting a lower bound of $2n-3$.
 To the best of our knowledge this is the best lower bound on the multiplicative complexity for $(n,n)$-functions. \begin{theorem} The $(n,n)$-function $f$ defined as $ f_i(\mathbf{x})= \prod_{j\in [n]\setminus \{ i\}} x_j $, has multiplicative complexity at least $2n-3$. \end{theorem} \begin{proof} Consider the first AND gate, $A$, with degree at least $n-1$.
 Such a gate exists since the outputs have degree $n-1$.
 By the degree bound, $A$ must have at least $p\geq n-3$ AND gates with degree at most $n-2$ in its subcircuit.
 Call these AND gates $A_1,\ldots ,A_p$.
-None of these AND gates can be an output gate.
+None of these AND gates can be an output gate since they all compute functions of degree at most $n-2$ and all outputs have degree $n-1$.
 Suppose there are $q$ additional AND gates (including $A$), where some of these must have degree at least $n-1$.
 Call these AND gates $B_1,\ldots , B_q$.
 Then, for every $i\in [n]$, there exist $P_i\subseteq [p]$, $Q_i\subseteq [q]$, and $X_i\subseteq [n]$ such that

 We can think of each $B_j$ (resp. $A_j$) as a vector in $\bbF_2^n$, where the $i$th coordinate is $1$ if the term $\prod_{k\in [n]\setminus \{i \}}x_k$ is present in the algebraic normal form of the function computed by $B_j$ (resp. $A_j$).
 Since each $A_j$ has degree at most $n-2$, all the $A_j$ are zero vectors in this representation, so $\spa (A_1,\ldots ,A_p,B_1,\ldots ,B_q)=\spa (B_1,\ldots ,B_q)$.
 It follows that